QI-CSHL/QuantLabs2025/_sources/Lab05_DL4MIA_Zero_N2V_StarDist_CellPose3.md

 ```

 How well did cellpose segment your image?
 Where (if anywhere) did it
 fail?
-Try some of the different dataset-specific models from the model zoo box.
+Try some of the different dataset-specific models.
 Do any of these
 work better?
 Worse?
 Why might that be?

 Let’s now try some more challenging data.
 From the link above, or from